Checkout Optimization

 That’s right—only around 10% of customers who have strong purchasing intent will end up buying from you.

-Exit popups are a form of marketing automation that tracks the mouse movements of eCommerce site visitors to identify when someone is about the close their browser.
+Exit popups are a form of marketing automation that tracks the mouse movements of ecommerce site visitors to identify when someone is about to close their browser.
 Shoppers are then shown a compelling offer via a popup and a CTA to persuade them to complete the purchase.

-Exits popups can include any relevant offer or promo code that increases the odds of a purchase.
-J Crew’s popup offers shoppers 15% off their next purchase if they sign up to their mailing list:
+Exit popups can include any relevant offer or promo code that increases the odds of a purchase.

 Shopping online can be a risky business for consumers, especially when it involves unfamiliar brands or products.
 If we can’t go into a store location to view an item, we’re forced to rely on other forms of information to finalize our purchasing decisions.